 Virtual Reality Platforms

-The Virtual Reality platforms are the online stores where you can download either free or paid apps to use with the immersive headsets.
+The Virtual Reality platforms are online stores where you can download either free or paid apps to use with our headsets.
 Each platform offers different titles and differing headset compatibility.
-At CTE we have accounts for Steam, the VivePort, and the Oculus store.
+The CTE has accounts for Steam, the VivePort, and the Oculus store.
 We have a large app library and more are always being added.
-Faculty members can request apps to be downloaded to test out and use with your classes.
+Faculty members can request apps to be downloaded to test out and use for classes.

-Steam: The largest “store” for VR software applications.
+Steam: The largest store for VR software applications on PC.
 Applications on Steam are created by both independent and established developers, so the headset compatibility varies depending on the application.

-Meta Quest Store: Offers a variety of free and paid for software but is only available for use with Meta VR hardware.
+Oculus Store: Offers a variety of free and paid for software but is only available for use with Meta VR hardware.
 Apps on the Oculus store are available for standalone or tethered use.

 VivePort: Offers a variety of free and paid for software but is only available for use in the Vive headset.